 Note: Initial Criminal Appearances in the Fraser, Interior, Northern, and Vancouver Regions, will recommence at all reopened court locations effective June 15, 2020.
 For the Vancouver Island Region, they will recommence at all reopened court locations effective July 6, 2020.
 If an individual has a matter scheduled from June 15 to July 3, 2020, they do not need to attend court and their matter will be adjourned as set out in Appendix “A” of the Notice to the Public.
 For more about Initial Criminal Appearances, click HERE.

-Starting July 8th for family and criminal filings, and July 13th for small claims, the pre-COVID court process for having urgent matters come before the Court applies.
+Starting July 13th the pre-COVID court process for having urgent matters come before the Court applies.
 The application for urgent hearing is discontinued.
 For further details, see NP 19 COVID-19: Commencing Recovery of Some Court Operations.
 Check the Provincial Court of BC COVID-19 FAQs for updates.

 The Court of Appeal has suspended all filing deadlines until August 5, 2020.
 The Court has also created a webinar to assist people with electronic filing.

 For more information on the Attorney General’s response to COVID-19, including a list of emergency orders, changes to the law, and changes to justice services go HERE.